massonix/bulk_genomics_2024/README.md

 tx import...
 Transcript annotations: GENCODE, RefSeq, Ensembl, need to understand their differences and how to convert between them

 Why should I subset my input matrix before computing distances?
-The curse of dimensionality:
+The curse of dimensionality: in high dimensions, no point is close to any other point.
+As we increase the number of dimensions, it becomes increasingly unlikely that two points are similar, so distances become more and more unreliable.
+[Euclidean distance is particularly sensitive to the curse of dimensionality](https://stats.stackexchange.com/questions/99171/why-is-euclidean-distance-not-a-good-metric-in-high-dimensions)

 ## Enrichment analysis